surfnet-niels/REFEDs-specifications/personalized.md

 |_schac_home_organization_|string| A person's home organization using the domain name of the organization.
 The equivelent of the schacHomeOrganization attribute
 |_eduperson_assurance_|string| Set of URIs that assert compliance with specific standards for identity assurance.
 The equivelent of the eduPersonAssurance attribute.

-###### 6.2.4\.
+###### 6.2.5\.
 Deployment Guidance for Relying Parties

-A Relying Parties that conforms to this entity label MUST exhibit the following Trustmark in metadata:
+The following is an example of an entity configuration for an OpenID RP that supports this entity label:
 ```
 {
   "iss": "https://rp.example.org/",